 Students are not allowed to carry prescription or over the counter medication on their person, unless specified by medical verification (i.e. inhalers).
 All medication must have a written parent permission form filled out and submitted with medication to the school nurse.
-Prescription medications must have physician consent form filled out and submitted to nurse.
-Students in grades K-8 must have medication brought in by parent/guardian.
+Prescription medications must have a physician consent form filled out and submitted to the nurse.
+Only parents/guardians are authorized to submit medications and authorization forms to the nurse.
 Students are not to transport medication to and from school.
 All medication must be brought into school in the original containers.
 Please check the expiration date of medication before submitting to school staff.